75th Anniversary of D-Day Tours

 This D-Day tour is a dream trip for any WWII history buff who wants to stand on the beaches at Normandy, experience the powerful emotions brought forth by the military cemeteries in France and Luxembourg, stand in a foxhole in the Ardennes, and tour General McAuliffe’s office in Bastogne.

 Our 75th Anniversary of D-Day Tour, commemorating the Allied invasion of Normandy, promises to be a memorable occasion in many ways.
 With the number of WWII veterans decreasing rapidly, it may be one of the last times we are able to share their heroic experiences in the exact places that witnessed their bravery.
 You will walk the sands of Omaha Beach stirred by the memories of the young men who came ashore under fire in June of 1944, then visit the town squares, woods and fields where the paratroopers landed in the predawn hours on 6 June.
 We will honor and pay tribute to our fallen heroes at the American Cemetery.

-About Our D-Day Tour
+About Our D-Day Tours

-On our D-Day Tour you will follow along the path where America’s best and brightest fought in World War II, including a Normandy tour that visits all of the American cemeteries along the Normandy beaches, including Omaha and Utah Beach.
+On our D-Day Tours, you will follow along the path where America’s best and brightest fought in World War II, including a Normandy tour that visits all of the American cemeteries along the Normandy beaches, including Omaha and Utah Beach.

 The Evolution of the D-Day to the Rhine Tour